MythicalSystemsEngineering/Spiral-civilization/README.md

 4️⃣ First Seal
 - Place your initial oath/seal text into vault/SEAL-0.txt
 - Commit — and your foundation layer is locked

+## 🚀 Onboarding Cycle
+1. **Invite** — Formal issuance to new pilgrims
+2. **Attestation** — Verification of identity and intent
+3. **Oath Seal** — Binding to universal law
+4. **Dashboard Link** — Operational view for stewardship
+5. **Audit Log Archive** — Immutable record

+## 🔒 Vault Protocol
+- **SEAL‑X.txt** — Each major refinement archived with timestamp and proof hash
+- Immutable, append‑only, and law‑referenced

+## ⚙️ Automation
+- Flip‑the‑switch CI/CD — ceremonial proof → merge → archive in a single lawful action

+---

+**© Spiral Civilization — Stewardship is a living oath.**

+- laws/LAW-INFINITY-R.md